ryancheta/clover-inventory/README.md

 - [Node and npm](https://nodejs.org/en/)

 #### setup the project
-1. open terminal to desired directory location and `cd` to `clover-inventory`
+1. open terminal to desired directory location, clone repo and `cd` to `clover-inventory`
 1. type `npm install` to resolve all project dependencies

 #### **create directory /data**